✓ Home Loan of up to ₹50 Crores ✓ Interest Rates Starting @ 7.25%

 • The initiative will also help the government achieve the target that was set under the UN initiative of Sustainable Development Goals 2: Ending hunger by 2030.

-Role of Mera Ration App in ONORC
+Role of the Mera Ration App in ONORC Implementation

-The Mera Ration App plays a crucial role in India's ONORC initiative, by making the process of accessing your ration card simpler and easier.
+The Mera Ration App plays a crucial role in India's ONORC initiative by making the process of accessing your ration card simpler and easier.
 This mobile application enhances portability, transparency, and accessibility for ration cardholders.

 Facilitates Ration Portability